-2. A community that makes full use of the fantastic landscape quality - linking into the wider employment offer of Carlisle creating opportunities for new sectors and innovation in employment.
+3. A community that has a range of employment opportunities - linking into the wider employment offer of Carlisle creating opportunities for new sectors and innovation in employment.
 St Cuthbert's will need to both assist in retaining the existing and attracting new working age population of Carlisle and be a place that attracts new employees.